albfernandez/cleangpstrace/README.md

 ## Options

     --exclude-areas shapefile
-Indicates de shapefile that contains areas which should be removed from source.
+Indicates the shapefile that contains areas which should be removed from source.
 (WGS84)

     --prefix prefix
 Prefix to use on the output files